deapesh/redknot-horseshoecrab-learning/index.md

 # Miscellaneous ides/thoughts/comments/suggestions/etc.

-- show kids the tag used on Red Knots
+- show kids the tag/band used on Red Knots
-- show kids the tag attached to Horseshoe Crabs
+- show kids the tag/band attached to Horseshoe Crabs
+- get a license/permit to display a dead Horseshoe Crab

 ## my questions (remove this section later)